Aubrey Davis Park Master Plan

 Justin Nawrocki

-Daniel Thompson over 5 years ago
+Daniel Thompson about 6 years ago

 I coach/manage the Mercer Island Rockers, a senior co-ed softball team run out of the Parks and Rec. department.
 This summer we heard a rumor that the field where the ball fields (our home field) are located would possible be changed to artificial turf.
 I am strongly opposed to this and hopefully it is just a rumor.
 Artificial turf speeds up ground balls and gives a "hop" to anything hit with over spin.
 Having three or four infielders in their 70s and having visiting teams with 80 year olds playing infield, artificial turf would greatly increase the risk of injuries.

-Alan over 5 years ago
+Alan about 6 years ago

 I agree with Jstan's comment.
 The trail should be widened wherever possible.
 A 14-foot trail is much more user-friendly than is the current width.
 It can accommodate all users if it is widened.
 I ride both the I-90 and SR 520 bike trails.
 Per WSDOT, the SR 520 Trail is 14' and is wide enough to accommodate multiple simultaneous users.
 On the narrower I-90 trail, I repeatedly encounter too many users for each to maintain speed and remain safe.
 High-traffic trails should be 12'-14', and given predicted increases in traffic, 14' makes complete sense.
 Leaving the current narrow trail width will be less safe and will not be as attractive an alternative to single-occupancy vehicles on I-90.
 Given that the trail will be destroyed by the work, it's hard to imagine the existing trees will remain, so that factor does not constitute a reason for keeping the current trail width.
 This is a chance to expand the trail as part of necessary King County work.
 We should not miss this chance.